The home of the Railway

 in 1995, and the house itself was built in 1996.
 The engine house is located behind Beaverite Products', Inc.

-depot and plans to operate limited passenger service out of Croghan along the Lowville and Beaver River Railroad,
+Depot and plans to operate limited passenger service out of Croghan along the Lowville and Beaver River Railroad,

 one of the oldest operating shortlines in America.
-A vast collection of North Country railroad memorabilia and artifacts will be on
+A vast collection of North Country railroad memorabilia and artifacts

 display at our museum.